rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section2.md

 ### Simple GET Request

-Web services mostly work on HTTP and the most common HTTP methods used by web services are GET, POST, PUT, DELETE.
+Web services mostly work on `HTTP` (Hyper-Text Transfer Protocol) and the most common `HTTP verbs` used by web services are `GET, POST, PUT, DELETE`.

-A GET request can be sent easily:
+A GET request can be sent easily using `requests`:

 ```python
 import requests
 response = requests.get(<url>)
 ```

-If you know that the response contains JSON response, you can convert get it as a Python dictionary:
+If you know that the response contains JSON response, you can convert it into a Python dictionary:

 ```python
 json = response.json()